ristoryti/buzz-controller-for-PCSX2/README.md

 1. `buzz_controller.html` - Web-based controller interface (open on phones)
 2. `buzz_server.py` - Python server that runs on your PC
 3. `requirements.txt` - Python dependencies
-4. `SETUP.md` - This file
-5. `Buzz 1-8 Mapping.ini` - Button mapping file for PCSX2
+4. `Buzz 1-8 Mapping.ini` - Button mapping file for PCSX2
+5. `Startup.txt` - Text file for copy pasting the commands for starting the server
+6. `SETUP.md` - This file

 ## Setup Instructions